 Ms. Jackie of all Trades SpoolTeacher looks younger than her __ __ years in this picture because to get all the wrinkles out, she “cartooned” it twice in her picture editor.
-It’s a selfie, as if you can’t tell, but she’s quite pleased with how her glasses run in sink with the black tile behind her.
+It’s a selfie, as if you can’t tell, but she’s quite pleased with how her glasses run in sync with the black tile behind her.

 The real picture is pretty scary, so you’ll have to settle for this.
 The picture below is of her Red Gingham Dress (bias hem) and her feet a few pounds ago.
 Click the picture to read all about her adventures making it, the dress.